 Startups today are quickly adopting the cloud at a rapid pace, eager to reap the benefits that it offers.
-You can see some organizations prioritizing a cloud-native mindset while others are still in the process of defining their cloud approach.
+You can see some organizations prioritizing virtualizing their cloud infrastructure with a cloud-native mindset while others are still in the process of defining their cloud approach.
 However, there’s still a fair amount of confusion among the IT professionals about what “cloud-native” really means and what can they expect from it?

 Whether you are just starting your cloud-native journey or have deployed it already, this article presents a summed up information about enabling full cycle development by employing a cloud native platform.

 Let us start by understanding what “Cloud Native” and “Cloud Native Applications” are.

 Cloud-native is a simple yet effective approach to designing and running applications that uses cloud computing delivery architecture’s capabilities.

 As businesses develop and operate cloud-native applications, they bring new ideas to the market and offer a quicker response per customer demands.